Using the Publication Overview Application in Content Station Aurora

 - The page number

-- Pages that have the same page number
+Indicates that pages exist that have the same page number.

 On the page you can: